 This also gives free access to Gmail email accounts – you can create emails that use your own domain name.
 I use Gmail for all Do Good Jobs emails (like [email protected]).
 It has a host of additional features, with plenty of great add-ons and integrations.

 Cost: Free!
 TechSoup New Zealand validate New Zealand charities for Google.
 If you haven’t heard of Techsoup and the free or heavily discounted software and hardware perks they offer, visit their website pronto!

 Always forgetting your passwords?
 Sick of clicking “forgot my password”?
 It’s really not safe to use the same password everywhere, and many systems have different password requirements, which makes it impractical to try to remember them all.

 I can share key folders of logins, or individual logins with collaborators too.
 I can give them access to login as me.
-Lastpass auto fills in the login form, without them seeing my password.
+Lastpass auto fills in the login form, without them ever seeing my password.
 I can also revoke and reset these passwords at any time.
-It’s great for staff handovers – no lost passwords or lock-outs of important logins (huge thanks to The Suitcase Entrepreneur for telling be about this one!).
+It’s great for staff handovers – no lost passwords or lock-outs of important logins (huge thanks to The Suitcase Entrepreneur for telling me about this one!).